samuel-shaibu/samuel-shaibu/README.md

 I am a dedicated and result-driven individual with a passion for AI and Robotics Engineering.
 With a good foundation in Embedded systems design and AI, I have efficiently delivered solutions that improve operational efficiency.

-* 🌍  I'm based in Nigeria
+* 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [samuelshaibu45@gmail.com](mailto:samuelshaibu45@gmail.com)
 * 🤝  I'm open to collaborating on Any project involving, robotics, Iot, AI/Ml and embedded systems